ietf-wg-httpapi/link-hint/draft-ietf-httpapi-link-hint.md

 * Content Model: Inner List of Strings
 * Specification: \[this document]

-Content MUST be a Inner List of Strings, with the same constraints as for "formats".
+Content MUST be an Inner List of Strings, with the same constraints as for "formats".

 When this hint is present, "POST" SHOULD be listed in the "allow" hint when present.